-Veterinary Medical Associates providess comprehensive care for our ferret and rodent patients, including hamsters, gerbils, guinea pigs, mice, and rats.
+Veterinary Medical Associates provides comprehensive care for our ferret and rodent patients, including hamsters, gerbils, guinea pigs, mice, and rats.
 Pet owners are supported by our team as well, with information, guidance, and pet care resources.
 We are able to advise you in selecting an appropriate pocket pet for your lifestyle, as well as housing, accessories, nutrition, and health care.

 We are pleased to help you create the proper environment for a happy, thriving pet.
 Contact our office to schedule a wellness visit for your ferret or rodent pet.

-Ferrets Are Special Pets
+Ferrets are Special Pets

 Ferrets are special pets, typically not recommended for families with small children or infants, dogs, cats, or other pets.
 Healthy adult ferrets can live about nine years and reach up to four pounds.
 Ferrets require extended daily activity and playtime outside the cage.